jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

     /**
      * @brief Get the length of the received packet.
      *
-     * This function can use SRAM, a reg value or similar to read the packet
-     * length.
-     *
      * @pre the radio already received a packet (e.g
      *      @ref ieee802154_dev_t::cb with @ref IEEE802154_RADIO_RX_DONE).